 How ofatumumab works

 Preclinical studies in animal models provided promising results, which helped developers proceed to Phase 1 clinical trials in healthy volunteers.
-With positive safety and toxicity findings from these trials, the companies moved forward to Phase 2 clinical trials, which started in November 2011.
+With positive safety and toxicity findings from these trials, the companies moved forward to Phase 2 clinical trials, which started in November 2011 and are now complete.

 These findings paved the way for a second, larger Phase 2 trial, called MIRROR (NCT01457924), with 232 RMS taking part in the multicenter, double-blind, placebo-controlled study.
 Participants were randomized to one of five treatment groups: placebo, ofatumumab 3 mg every 12 weeks, ofatumumab 30 mg every 12 weeks, ofatumumab 60 mg every 12 weeks, or ofatumumab 60 mg every four weeks.
 All continued in the study for 24 weeks of treatment and until B-cell depletion (or destruction).
 Results showed that ofatumumab was able to “deplete B cells quickly” depending on the dose used and frequency of administration, and effectively reduced the formation of new brain plaques relative to placebo.
 No new or unexpected safety findings were recorded.